pabloinsente/pabloinsente.github.io/_posts/2020-06-12-intro-jupyter-ide.md

 ## JupyterLab

 [JupyterLab](https://github.com/jupyterlab/jupyterlab) is the next-generation interface for Jupyter Notebook.
-Essentially, they are en extension build on top the classic Jupyter Notebook, but with improved capabilities and features.
+Essentially, they are an extension build on top the classic Jupyter Notebook, but with improved capabilities and features.
 I will use the JupyterLab interface for this mini-workshop, as it is the most up to date version of Project Jupyter, and is expected to fully replace the classic Jupyter Notebook in the short term.
 Project Jupyter developers advise the use of JupyterLab as they are investing they efforts on maintaining and developing this platform.

 Note that there some minor but important differences between the interface Jupyter Notebooks and JupyterLab, so you are advised to search for JupyterLab specific extensions and tutorials, since functionality may differ.